Home

 For a growing real estate fund, the compliance and reporting burden grows faster than the investor base.
 Every new investor means more KYC documentation, more subscription agreements, more quarterly statements assembled by hand.

-Some firms have tried off-the-shelf property management platforms to solve this.
-In our experience working with real estate fund operators, these solutions consistently fall short on the investor-facing side: they're built for property tracking, not investor relations.
-One client described months of implementation work with a major platform before abandoning it entirely — the investor module simply wasn't up to the standard their clients expected.
+Some firms have turned to off-the-shelf property management platforms to close it.
+In our experience working with real estate fund operators, the investor-facing modules in these systems consistently underdeliver.
+They are designed around property tracking workflows, and investor relations is a secondary concern at best.
+One client spent months on implementation before abandoning the platform entirely – the investor portal did not meet the standard their clients had come to expect from other investments.

-Automated KYC/AML verification with accreditation checks needs to be seamless for non-technical investors — many of whom are high-net-worth individuals, not crypto natives.
-The flow has to feel like opening a brokerage account, not deploying a smart contract.
+Automated KYC/AML verification with accreditation checks needs to be seamless for non-technical investors – many of whom are high-net-worth individuals with no prior exposure to blockchain products.
+The onboarding flow should feel comparable to opening a brokerage account: straightforward, professional, and requiring no technical knowledge from the investor.

 2. Authentication & wallet access